Arrowsmith Peninsula: West coast

 Along the west coast, the headland Bagnold Point divides Shumskiy Cove from Gunnel Channel.
 It was named in 1960 for Ralph A. Bagnold, English explorer and geologist.
 Inland to the east lies Mount St. Louis, and farther inland, Meier Valley, named for Mark F. Meier, an American geologist who studied strain in glaciers.

 Continuing south along the west coast, the next notable feature is Longridge Head, which forms the north side of Whistling Bay and marks the south end of a small coastal ridge which extends 3 nmi northward along the peninsula.
 The descriptive name was applied by FIDS personnel who surveyed the headland in 1948.
 Whistling Bay is an open bay, 4 nautical miles (7 km) wide and indenting 2.5 nautical miles (4.6 km) between Longridge Head and Cape Saenz.
 It was first roughly surveyed in 1936 by BGLE personnel, then resurveyed in 1948 by FIDS, who named it for an unidentified whistling sound heard there at the time of the survey.

 South coast

 The southernmost extremity of the peninsula is Cape Saenz, which was named by Charcot for Roque Sáenz Peña, President of the Argentine Republic.
 The cape is between Laubeuf Fjord and Bigourdan Fjord.
 Inland of the cape, the Mercanton Heights stand between Bigourdan Fjord and Nye Glacier.
-The Heights were mapped by FIDS from 1948–59, and were later named for Swiss glaciologist Paul-Louis Mercanton.
+The Heights were mapped by FIDS from 1948 to 1959, and were later named for Swiss glaciologist Paul-Louis Mercanton.

 Farther east, just before Arrowsmith Peninsula joins the main coast, rocky Chertigrad Point marks the west side of the entrance to Blind Bay, the northeast extremity and head of Bourgeois Fjord.
 The point was named by the Bulgarian Antarctic Institute (BAI) after the western Bulgarian medieval fortress Chertigrad.
 Blind Bay was first surveyed in 1936 by the BGLE, and named by FIDS, following a 1949 survey, because the bay proved a blind alley to sledging parties.